 How Much Does the Minimum Car Insurance Cost in Washington?

-Insurers in Washington charge different rates for minimum car insurance policies.
+Insurers charge different car insurance rates in Washington for minimum coverage policies.
 Factors such as the driver’s age, driving record, credit score and ZIP code affect premiums.
 You might pay more or less than MoneyGeek’s estimated average rate, depending on the insurance company.

-According to MoneyGeek's research, USAA provides the lowest car insurance rates for the minimum car insurance policy, at $324 per year.
+According to MoneyGeek's research, USAA provides the most affordable car insurance in Washington for minimum coverage, at $324 per year.
 However, USAA policies are only available to military members and their families.
 The second cheapest insurer is Progressive, at $442 per year.

 These prices are only estimates based on rates for an average Washington driver and should not be used to compare insurance prices.